Victoria is home to some of Australia’s best golf courses with most of the following courses even ranking within the world’s top 100 golf courses!

 As part of the famous Sandbelt region, this course could be accessed from Trip #1 but it’s location in the bayside city of Frankston, brings it in closer proximity to your Mornington Trip #2.
 The Peninsula Kingswood is home to two championship golf courses.
 Sloan Morpeth built its North and South courses in the 1960s before local golf designer Michael Clayton was employed to oversee revisions to all 36 holes in 2002.
 Both courses were redesigned again in2014.
 The most recent changes were unveiled in late 2018 with the radical reshaping of all 18 greens, tees, and much of the bunkering.
 Course conditioning was also part of the improvements as well as resurfacing the greens to Pure Distinction bentgrass which provides a beautiful surface to putt on.

 Showcasing one of the best land parcels for golf on the sandbelt, with exceptional green complexes and gorgeous bunkering, this course is full of great green complexes and clever fairway bunkering.

 The National Golf Club – Gunnamatta Course –

 Debut ranking: 10

-Tom Doak designed the Gunnamatta course which ensures the club to continue as a top-ranked piece of golf real estate in the country.
-His re-working of the old Ocean course has been a revelation, the routing becoming more sophisticated and the greens, more organic and individual.
+Tom Doak designed the Gunnamatta course which ensures the club will continue as a top-ranked piece of golf real estate in the country.
+His re-working of the old Ocean course has been a revelation, the routing becoming more sophisticated and the greens more organic and individual.
 The National Golf Club is located at Cape Schanck on Victoria’s spectacular Mornington Peninsula just a short drive south of Melbourne.
 Tom Doak added a high degree of variety and fun factor, ultimately making the course playable for a wide range of golfers.

 St Andrews Beach Golf Course – Cape Schanck – VIC